-“When our biogas power plant was under construction, people wondered why we were installing 4 MW CHPs but only kept the motors running for a few hours a day” says Onno Wilberts while pointing at the three combined heat and power (CHP) units at the biogas power plant he operates with Guido Koch.
-“There was still a lot of educating to be done.”
-In 2011 Wilberts and Koch were pioneers in the German biogas industry.
-Their objective: A biogas power plant that can help stabilize grid frequency and follow a peak-load operation schedule that is tied to the price of power.
+“When our biogas power plant was under construction, people wondered why we were installing 4 MW CHPs but only kept the motors running for a few hours a day” says Onno Wilberts while pointing at the three combined heat and power (CHP) units at the biogas power plant he operates with his business partner Guido Koch.
+“We needed to do a lot of explaining and convincing.”
+Back in 2011, Wilberts and Koch were indeed pioneers in the German biogas industry.
+Their objective: A highly flexible biogas power plant that can help stabilize grid frequency and follow a peak-load operation schedule that is tied to the current price of power on spot markets.

 The input material is just as versatile as the power production itself: Wilberts and Koch use a mixture of manure, chaff and corn.
 The power plant also adjusts to seasonal conditions by producing more or less power based on the amount of silage.
-“Through operation that is tied to the price of power, and the flexibility of the power plant itself, we can achieve the highest profits.
+“Through an operation that is tied to the price of power, and the flexibility of the power plant itself, we can achieve the highest profits.
 We decide how much power to produce based on the electricity prices and the substrate prices.”
 In addition to the price-led power production, the flexibility of the power plant is an advantage when it comes to repair or maintenance work.
-The turnout time can be compensated later without impacting earnings.
+Inavoidable downtime is compensated later without impacting earnings.
 "This argument has also been accepted by the financing bank, since deductions are usually calculated for non-availability of a biogas plant," stresses Onno Wilberts.